Best Road Trips in the U.S. and Canada (2026 Edition)

 After years of exploring the United States and Canada by car, these are the places that have earned their spot in what we’re calling The Road Trip Locals Superlatives: our personal list of “bests” from the road so far.

 From breathtaking national parks to cozy mountain towns and unexpected hidden gems, each destination here left its mark for a different reason.
-Whether you’re planning your first road trip or your fiftieth, we hope you’ll use this guide to get inspired for your next adventure.
+Whether you’re planning your first road trip or your fiftieth, we hope this guide will help inspire your next adventure!

 RTL Tip: We’ll update this post every year as we add new destinations to our ever-growing list of favorites.